top of page

 Posted Jan 3 2025

-The old Navigator pub is expected to re-open shortly as soon as a pub manager can be appointed - with a new name.
+The old Navigator pub re-opened on January 31st - with a new name.

-The popular village pub will operate as a bar once it reopens until a full kitchen refurbishment has been completed, the owner is looking forward to offering quality food later in 2025.
+The popular village pub is operating as a bar only until a full kitchen refurbishment has been completed, the owner is looking forward to offering quality food later in 2025.

-The pub is to be re-named ‘The Side Quest’ when it re-opens.
+The pub has been re-named ‘The Side Quest’.

 The pub closed its doors on March 2 2024.